A Life Of Heritage

 So what should you do if a “hunger games world” presents itself:

 1. Find the man of God, your pastor, that has been placed in your life and honor him, pray for him and submit to his leadership.
 We all need a godly person in leadership to turn to when times of crisis or turmoil arrive.
-The group of people he leads, the church, will be a key element in the development and sustainability and growth of your faith.
+The group of people he leads, the church, will be a key element in the development and sustainability, and growth of your faith.
 Hot embers grow cold when separated from the rest.
 Don’t ever think you are immune.
 If you think you are standing firm, be careful you don’t fall.

 2. Find the group of people who are like-minded and who will encourage you, and support you, not drag you down.
 You don’t need that kind of negativity in your life.

 3. You should also find your strengths and people you can lead.
 Are you good with horses?
 Love to sew or cook?
 Are you a hunting fanatic or fishing guru or outdoor kind of guy or gal?
 Great!
 Find your group!
 Do you already have one?
 When you see them, help them to look beyond their problems; to see and acknowledge their aspirations.
-Become a group who encourages each other to be better, to do better, and to actively make a difference in your realms of influence.
+Become a group that encourages each other to be better, to do better, and to actively make a difference in your realms of influence.

 4. Show the people around you a better way and help them find their own ability to overcome the problems and discouragement they see in their lives.
-It’s inevitable at sometime in your life to find yourself at a job or with family or a community, surrounded by people who are negative or not the least bit encouraging.
+It’s inevitable at some time in your life to find yourself at a job or with family or a community, surrounded by people who are negative or not the least bit encouraging.
 Don’t join in, be the light in their life.
 Find your center in Jesus.
 Know what you believe and regardless of what they say or do, don’t let it discourage you.
 Always be ready to give them an answer of hope and encouragement.
 Sometimes this may take a sacrifice on your part.
 But when inspired by our Creator, He sees and will reward you in His time and in His way.
 We have to be willing to lay down our lives for another when we know they are weak, so that they have a chance at life, true life.

 5. And lastly, lead your children.
 Your children need you to be an example of strength.
 The children of America need to be shown what true sacrifice is and what it means to fight for what they believe in.
 As you live out your daily life in a manner that I have already spoken of, they will see the goodness you’re displaying and imparting into the lives around you.
 They desperately need to see that.
 When the time comes for us to truly make a stand for our beliefs, when our children need to make a decision about what they believe in, they need to have already thought about what that is and how they can stand for truth.